Mark Lepore | Board Chair

-Mark is a lawyer practicing with Laidlaw Paciocco Dumanski Spadafora & Johnson LLP in Sault Ste.
+Mark is a lawyer and partner at the law firm of Spadafora Johnson Lepore LLP in Sault Ste.
 Marie.
-His practice focuses on advising individual and institutional clients in areas of commercial law, municipal law, real estate and estate planning and administration.
+His practice focuses on advising individual and institutional clients in areas of corporate and commercial law, municipal law, real estate and development, and estate planning and administration.

 Mark holds a Juris Doctor from the University of Ottawa and a Bachelor of Management and Organizational Studies from the University of Western Ontario.

-He enjoys being an active member of the community through his experiences with many non-profit organizations.
-Mark is a proud member of the Rotary Club of Sault Ste.
-Marie, as well as a member and Past President of the Algoma District Law Association.
-Mark is also a member of the Board of Directors of Thrive Child Development Centre and currently serves as President of the Art Gallery of Algoma.
+Mark enjoys being an active member of the community through his experiences with many non-profit organizations.
+He is a proud member of the Rotary Club of Sault Ste.
+Marie, as well as a member and Past President of the Algoma District Law Association and currently serves as President of the Art Gallery of Algoma.

 Armand is the Canadian Accounting Standards Board (AcSB) Chair, leading the development of accounting standards for use by all Canadian entities outside the public sector.
 An active participant in Canadian standard setting, Armand has chaired and been a member of several Canadian financial reporting and assurance standard-setting committees in both the private and public sector areas.